This position entails, but is not limited to the following general responsibilities:

 Problem Solving/Time Frame of Impact

-- Provides leadership and guidance when training and supervising volunteers, parents, students and community.
+- Provides leadership in training and coaching volunteers, students and staff.

 Knowledge and Skill Requirements